ancfoster/Next-Boat/README.md

 ### Front-End

-- HTML - hypertext markup language is the standard language for designing files to be displayed in a web browser like Chrome or Safari.
+- HTML5 - hypertext markup language is the standard language for designing files to be displayed in a web browser like Chrome or Safari.

-- CSS - cascading style sheets is a language used for styling a file written in a markup language like HTML.
+- CSS3 - cascading style sheets is a language used for styling a file written in a markup language like HTML.

 - JavaScript (ES11) is a scripting language and one of the main technologies of web development.
 In this project it was used on the client side for webpage behavior.

+### Back-End

 - [Django](https://www.djangoproject.com/) an open-source, Python-based web framework that follows the model–template–views (MTV) architectural pattern.